Alexander Home, 1st Earl of Home

 Alexander Home, 1st Earl of Home and 6th Lord Home (c.
-1566 – 5 April 1619) was a Scottish nobleman and Lord Warden-general of all the March.
+1566 – 5 April 1619), was a Scottish nobleman and Lord Warden-general of all the March.
+He succeeded as the 6th Lord Home, a Lord of Parliament in the Peerage of Scotland, in 1575, and he was created Earl of Home in the Peerage of Scotland in 1605.

 Career

 Early life

 Born about 1566, he was son of Alexander Home, 5th Lord Home, by his second wife.
 On the death of his father in 1575 he was placed under the guardianship of Andrew Home, commendator of Jedburgh.
 The custody of the castle of Home had been committed by the Regent Morton to the widow of the fifth baron.

 On 30 November 1578, she and her husband complained that the commendator refused to deliver it up.
 He was ordered to do so, but in December 1579 it was arranged that the castle should be retained by Lord Home and the commendator, his tutor, in his name.
 In 1581 Alexander Hume of Manderston and others were ordered to restore to Home certain lands.
 In July of the following year Home, as warden of the east marches, received a special commission to hold justiciary courts in his district.

 Home and his family were often opposed to the Hepburns, a rival border family whose head was the Earl of Bothwell; the feud between the Homes and the Hepburns was an old one, and it may have been the main reason why Home's father sided with the enemies of Mary during the period of her intimacy with Bothwell.
 This enmity led to several quarrels between Home and Bothwell.

 In February 1584 it was said that he was reconciled with Earl of Angus, after a quarrel about the lands of Cockburnspath, and wanted to marry a daughter of the Laird of Cessford (a sister of Robert Ker).
 James VI suggested instead he should marry Marie Stewart, the younger daughter of his favourite the Duke of Lennox, who was seven years old.